Hi friends! With season 13 and the Lord of Hatred update, we are setting this build to Legacy and archiving it. Ravens still is not quite that

 Grizzly Rage has a capped duration, but we gain or extend Grizzly Rage duration with:

-Shepherd’s Aspect and allows use of other companions’ passives on top.
-This and the damage multiplier for Companions puts this Key Passive ahead for this build.
+Shepherd’s Aspect and allows the use of other companions’ passives on top.
+This and the damage multiplier for Companions put this Key Passive ahead for this build.

 Variant Play

-This build is default a Grizzly Rage Werebear build.
-There are other options available to fit need, situation or playstyle preference.
+Grizzly Rage Werebear build.
+There are other options available to fit the need, situation, or playstyle preference.

 Dire Werewolf

-Dire Werewolf is a Wolf Commander thematic gameplay that offers better movement options, as well as some Spirit Cost Reduction if you’re playing with Seasonal Chaos Perk Savagery.
+Dire Werewolf is a Wolf Commander thematic gameplay that offers better movement options.
 To play into this variant:

 - Add